TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 ## Material 3 roadmap

+### About screen identity status

+- About screen now credits Wissam Shehadeh (Wisso) as the NewPipe Material author/developer in the fork attribution card.
+- The About screen GitHub contribution link now points to `wizdom13/NewPipe_Material`.

 ### Completed areas

 The current fork already has a Material 3 foundation underway.
 Keep these areas